quoll/crg-turtle/README.md

 ### TODO

-  * Provide option to convert URIs to QNames automatically (done, but not tested)
   * Provide an option to parse to URI instead of always keywords.
+  * Rework to use core.async.
+This will invert to be more like the original Java code, which is still much faster.

 ## Acknowledgements